Mugilan-Codes/data-structures_and_algorithms/README.md

 - [Awesome Algorithms](https://github.com/tayllan/awesome-algorithms) - A curated list of awesome places to learn and/or practice algorithms.
 - [Awesome Competitive Programming](https://github.com/lnishan/awesome-competitive-programming) - 💎 A curated list of awesome Competitive Programming, Algorithm and Data Structure resources
 - [SDE-Interview-Questions](https://github.com/twowaits/SDE-Interview-Questions) - Most comprehensive list 📋 of tech interview questions 📘 of companies scraped from Geeksforgeeks, CareerCup and Glassdoor.
-- [Algo Deck](https://github.com/teivah/algodeck) - An Open-Source Collection of 200+ Algorithmic Flash Cards to Help you Preparing your Algorithm & Data Structure Interview 💯
+- [Algo Deck](https://github.com/teivah/algodeck) - An Open-Source Collection of 200+ Algorithmic Flash Cards to Help you To prepare your Algorithm & Data Structure Interview 💯
 - [Algorithms explanation](https://github.com/TheAlgorithms/Algorithms-Explanation) - Popular algorithms explained in simple language with examples and links to their implementation in various programming languages and other required resources.
 [English](https://github.com/TheAlgorithms/Algorithms-Explanation/tree/master/en)
 - [Amazon-SDE-Test-Series](https://github.com/FazeelUsmani/Amazon-SDE-Test-Series) - Interview preparation questions for Amazon SDE role

----

-**_NOTE_**: Star the repos when extensively used

 ---